hashicorp/design-system/website/docs/components/table/partials/content/null-values.md

 - A table expressing a data set that is dependent on user-created records which don’t exist.
 - An error occurred when fetching the data for the table.
-- A data set has been filtered to the point of not returning any records (see our [Filter patterns](/patterns/filter-patterns#empty-state) pattern guidance for more details).
+- A data set has been filtered to the point of not returning any records (see our [Filter patterns](/patterns/filter-patterns#empty-state) guidance for more details).

 ![Null data set within a table](/assets/components/table/null-data-set-in-a-table.png)